Jingbo Liu

 View CV

-Dr. Liu received a joint Bachelor’s degree in Mathematics and Mathematics Education (with teacher certification) from Hebei Normal University, China, in 2007.
+Dr. Liu received a Bachelor’s degree in Mathematics with teacher certification from Hebei Normal University, China, in 2007.
 She then completed a Master’s degree in Mathematics, specializing in analytic number theory, from Shandong University, China, in 2010.
-In 2016, she earned a Ph.D. in Mathematics, focusing on algebraic number theory, from Wesleyan University, CT.
+In 2016, she earned a Ph.D. in Mathematics, focusing on algebraic number theory, from Wesleyan University.
 Following her doctoral studies, Dr. Liu held a two-year Postdoctoral Scholar position at the University of Hong Kong before joining Texas A&M University–San Antonio in 2018 for family reasons.

-In addition, Dr. Liu has undertaken research visits at several institutions, including the Mathematical Sciences Research Institute (MSRI/SLMath) at UC Berkeley, the Banff International Research Station in Canada, La Trobe University in Australia, Seoul National University in South Korea, and Imperial College London in the UK, among others.
+Dr. Liu has undertaken research visits at several institutions, including the Mathematical Sciences Research Institute (MSRI/SLMath) in Berkeley, California, the Banff International Research Station in Alberta, Canada, Seoul National University in South Korea, and Imperial College London in the UK, among others.

-Dr. Liu’s primary research focuses on lattice representation theory and its applications to lattice-based post-quantum cryptography.
-Her recent work has been published in respected mathematical journals, including Bulletin des Sciences Mathématiques, Complex Analysis and Operator Theory, International Mathematics Research Notices IMRN, Journal of Algebra, Journal of Number Theory, Journal of Pure and Applied Algebra, and Transactions of the American Mathematical Society, among others.
-In addition, she has made substantial contributions to one of the flagship conference proceedings organized by the International Association for Cryptologic Research.
+Dr. Liu’s primary research lies in lattice representation theory and applications to lattice-based post-quantum cryptography.
+Her recent research work appeared in respected journals, including Bulletin des Sciences Mathématiques, Complex Analysis and Operator Theory, International Mathematics Research Notices IMRN, Journal of Algebra, Journal of Number Theory, Journal of Pure and Applied Algebra, and Transactions of the American Mathematical Society, among others.
+In addition, she has made essential contributions to one of the flagship conference proceedings organized by the International Association for Cryptologic Research (IACR).
+Dr. Liu has been selected as one of the two recipients of The 2025 Mary Beth Ruskai Research Fellowship, a prestigious honor recognizing her research contributions to the field.

-Dr. Liu has frequently presented her research at American Mathematical Society meetings, symposia organized by the Association for Women in Mathematics at the University of California, Los Angeles and Texas A&M University, as well as at international conferences hosted by Imperial College London (UK), Seoul National University (South Korea), the University of Hong Kong (China), and the University of Sydney (Australia), among others.
+Dr. Liu has frequently presented her research at the American Mathematical Society meetings, symposia organized by the Association for Women in Mathematics at the University of California, Los Angeles and Texas A&M University, as well as at international conferences hosted by Imperial College London (the UK), Seoul National University (South Korea), the University of Hong Kong (China), and the University of Sydney (Australia), among others.

-Dr. Liu served as the sole Principal Investigator and Program Director for the 2023 National Research Experience for Undergraduates Program (NREUP): A&M-SA Summer Research Program on Lattice Reduction Theory, funded by the NSF through the MAA.
+Dr. Liu served as the sole Principal Investigator and Director of the 2023 National Research Experience for Undergraduates Program (NREUP): A&M–San Antonio Summer Research Program on Lattice Reduction Theory, funded by the NSF through the MAA.
+Among the nationwide recipients, only seven institutions were funded in the 2023 MAA-NREUP: five—including A&M–San Antonio—received NSF grants, while two were supported by the private Tondeur Fund.

 Selected Publications: (All publications follow the tradition in mathematics research listing authors on joint work in alphabetical order)